Common Sense Recovery

-Foreword to Common Sense Recovery: An Atheist’s Guide to Alcoholics Anonymous, Second Edition
+Foreword to Common Sense Recovery: An Atheist’s Guide to Alcoholics Anonymous,

-By Ward Ewing
+By Reverend Ward Ewing

 From the beginning there has been tension around theism in AA.
 The connection with the Oxford Group movement meant that, in Akron, a more traditional understanding of God would infuse the emerging fellowship of alcoholics and the book Alcoholics Anonymous.
 However, in New York, as the Big Book was being written, members expunged any theological positions and expanded the concept of God to “a power greater than ourselves” and to “God as we understood Him.”
 In addition, although the Big Book does not discuss AA groups directly, the use of the plural first person in the Steps and elsewhere indicates this dependence is also on other alcoholics with whom the alcoholic can identify.